spattabirama/Stock-Exchange-1/README.md

 5) Learn to use gRPC, a modern RPC framework
 6) Learn to measure the performance of a distributed application
 7) Learn to use version control and build tools

-## Instructions

-1) You may work in groups of two for this lab.
-If you decide to work in groups, you should briefly describe how the work is divided between the two team members in your README file.
-2) You can use either Python or Java for this assignment.
-You may optionally use C++, but TA support for C++ issues will be limited.
-3) Do's and don'ts:
-   - discuss lab with other students: allowed
-   - use of AI tools: allowed with attribution (be sure to read policy in course syllabus)
-   - use code from others/Internet/friends/coders for hire: disallowed
-   - ask TAs for clarifications/help: always allowed

 ## Lab Description